Chief of Police

-Lieutenant Leslie Murray began her career with the Downey Police Department in August 1990 when she was hired as a police officer recruit.
+Captain Leslie Murray began her career with the Downey Police Department in August 1990 when she was hired as a police officer recruit.
 She attended the Los Angeles County Sheriff’s Department Academy and after graduating, worked as a patrol officer.
-During her tenure, Leslie also worked as a Sexual Assault and Child Abuse Investigator and the Department’s Training Coordinator and Community Relations Officer.
-In January 2000, Leslie promoted to Sergeant and was assigned to Field Operations.
-In 2005, Leslie took over the supervision of the Property Crimes section of the Detective Division.
+During her tenure, Leslie also worked as a Sexual Assault and Child Abuse Investigator and the department’s Training Coordinator and Community Relations Officer.
+In January 2000, she promoted to Sergeant and was assigned to Field Operations and in 2005, she took over the supervision of the Property Crimes section of the Detective Division.

-During her time with the Department, Leslie has had oversight of the Department’s Field Training Program, Jail Operations and School Resource Program.
-She also developed and has managed the Department’s Crime Impact Team and Peer Support Program.
+During her time with the department, Leslie has had oversight of the department’s Field Training Program, Jail Operations, School Resource Program, Homeless Outreach Team, and Honor Guard.
+She also developed and has managed the department’s Crime Impact Team and Peer Support Program.

-Leslie is a graduate of the Sherman Block Leadership Institute.
+Leslie is a graduate of the Sherman Block Leadership Institute and the LAPD Leadership Program.
 She received her Bachelor’s degree in Sociology and her Master’s degree in Public Administration from California State University at Long Beach.

-Leslie has been married to her husband Daniel for twenty years.
+Leslie has been married to her husband Daniel for twenty-seven years.
 Together, they have four children.
-Leslie enjoys cooking and spending time with her family.
+Leslie enjoys cooking, traveling and spending time with her family.